Tovema-iOS/TMLog/README.md

 ## License

-TMLog is available under the MIT license.
+TMLogger is available under the MIT license.
 See the LICENSE file for more info.